nickfrey/BC-transit-tracker/README.md

 ##### Material

 There is no specific material recommendation; I have tested with PLA and it works splendidly.
 If you are planning on mounting the display somewhere other than indoors, you may want to consider a more UV- and weather-resistant material.
+(And even then, it's not recommended to mount it outside since the electronics are not weather-resistant.)

 ##### Orientation